 All athletes to some degree experience fear or anxiety while playing the sport they love.
 Fear of failing, fear of missing a shot or making a mistake, and the fear of succeeding.
 Yes, even succeeding because we may think to ourselves, “Can I handle sustaining that success for any length of time?”
 And of course, there is the fear that stems from our coaches who at times may use fear-based coaching methods.
 Now, if this sounds familiar, athletes, then listen up and keep reading!

 The Proper Perspective

-I am by no means saying fear-based tactics which coaches use are neither entirely good nor bad.
-I have known many coaches at all levels succeed with this kind of coaching style.
-The premise, however, is not to dissect how successful or not a coach is with fear-based tactics, but rather, provide a perspective for the athlete to better serve you on and off the playing field.
+I am by no means saying that fear-based coaching tactics that coaches use are neither entirely good nor bad.
+I have known many coaches at all levels to succeed with this kind of coaching style.
+The premise, however, is not to dissect how successful or not a coach is with fear-based tactics, but rather, to provide a perspective for the athlete to better serve you on and off the playing field.